Run-Around (song): Live performances

 In Blues Traveler's live shows, "Run-Around" has been played 997 times (as of February 2016) which is roughly 54% of the shows since its debut.

 The band originally played the song much slower, as Popper wrote it to reflect a depressed mood; however, they sped it up before recording it.
 Starting in late 1998, the band began experimenting with a different sound.
-This new version of the song, referred to as "Fucked Run," brings out the depressed and slower side of the song that Popper felt when he wrote it.
+This new version of the song, referred to as "Fucked Run", brings out the depressed and slower side of the song that Popper felt when he wrote it.
 However, when they perform this version, it is as a segue into another song.
-The last half of the song is sung as the normal version.
+The last half is sung as the normal version.

 While Blues Traveler recorded part of the third verse as "I shall drink in and always be full / yeah I will drink in and always be full", Popper originally wrote the second line as "My cup shall always be full."
 When they perform the song live, the band uses the original lyrics.

-Track listing
+Track listings

-All songs are written by John Popper except "Trust in Trust", lyrics written by John Popper and music written by Chan Kinchla.
+All songs were written by John Popper except "Trust in Trust" and "The Poignant & Epic Saga of Featherhead and Lucky Lack", with lyrics by Popper and music by Chan Kinchla, and "Save His Soul", with music and lyrics by Brendan Hill.